splynx/docs/files/en/addons_modules/quickbooks/quickbooks.md

 ![Entry point 1](14.png)

-And in `Config → Integration → Modules list → Splynx QuickBooks Accounting` set the tax rate accounting id and the currency:
+And in `Config → Integration → Modules list → QuickBooks Accounting` set the tax rate accounting id and the currency:

 ![Entry point 1](15.png)